A Brief History of Kratom: Who Discovered It and When?

 Today kratom is banned in many countries or a controlled substance.
 It is currently illegal in Thailand and Malaysia but does remain legal in Indonesia.

 Within the United States, there has been widespread controversy surrounding the plant.
 Today, kratom is legal in many states.
 Some, however, still lists it as a Schedule I substance.
 Before you purchase kratom, you should be aware of your country and state’s laws regarding possession.
+Online shops like Kratom Exchange allow you to buy kratom online.
+You should always buy your kratom from a trusted vendor with a track record.

 While some states classify it as legal for all over the age of 18, others do not.